jfheinrich-eu/central-workflows/README.md

 ### Description

 This workflow allows you to inspect and validate your repository configuration without modifying it.
 It provides three main actions:
-- List all enabled repositories
+- List repositories with daily reports enabled
-- List all repositories with their status
+- List all repositories with their enabled services
 - Validate the configuration file format

 ### Usage